From the riverbank in Mildura, to the streets of Melbourne, to the world’s most prestigious art galleries: this is the story of Trevor ‘Turbo’ Brown.

 Using a bright colour palette, Turbo used bold, plain visual language to paint large scale pictures, nearly always of animals.

-These were the animals he remembered from his troubled youth; his friends from the riverbank.
+These were laregly the ones he remembered from his youth, his friends from the riverbank.
 Many of them were of dingoes, which he saw as his spirit animal, a metaphoric representation of himself.

 Turbo liked to paint outside.
-He especially enjoyed working in the sun, feeling the warmth on his body, and watching the raw sunlight liven up his colours.
+He especially enjoyed working in the sun, feeling the warmth on his body, watching the light liven up his colours.

 He held the brush in an unorthodox style, and worked quickly; a full canvas was often finished in an hour.